Allowances explained below;

 Interest Paid Gross – From 6 April 2016 savings income is paid gross (without tax being taken).
 The R85 was also discontinued.

 The easiest way to establish if you qualify is to add up your non- savings income, if it is below or within your personal allowance plus £5,000 then the Starting Rate for Savings will apply.

 If this doesn’t cover all of your savings income then apply the Personal Savings Allowance.
 To determine which rate to use add up all of your taxable income including savings income.
 If it's £50,000 or less then use £1,000, if between £50,001 and £150,000, use £500.
 Note, Scottish tax payers use the UK rates and bands for savings.

 Any savings income over these amounts will be taxable at the appropriate rate and although HMRC should be informed by the banks and building societies it remains your responsibility to ensure HMRC have the correct information.
 Where possible the amount owed will be collected via your tax code but if this isn’t possible a self-assessment tax return will be required.

-Gift Aid alert – People who at present, use the tax they pay on savings as part of their calculation to decide how much they can gift aid need to recalculate.
-Failure to do so may mean they gift aid too much and may end up with a debt to HMRC.
+Gift Aid – People who use the tax they pay on savings as part of their calculation to decide how much they can Gift Aid need to recalculate.
+Failure to do so may mean they Gift Aid too much and may end up with a debt to HMRC.

 What is the dividend allowance?